 - Mobile usability: Issues affecting mobile users

-Important GSC metrics
+Important Google Search Console metrics

 - Clicks: How many users clicked through to your site